Before you throw it out: 5 essential household items to donate instead

 Give with care.

 When preparing household items to donate, be mindful: give clean, usable, respectful items.
 If it’s not something you’d give to a friend, it might not be right for donation.
-A clean home feels even better when you know you’ve passed on something meaningful.
-Sweepsouth can help you prep your space—and your donations—with ease.
+A clean home feels even better when you know you’ve passed on something meaningful, contributing to the uplifting communities mission.
+Sweepsouth can help you prep your space and your donations with ease.
+Book your Sweepsouth clean today!

 Sweepsouth book now